AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 We pray for Your Presence in our homes and workplaces, our schools and our leisure activities.
 We pray that in all circumstances and places we may be purposeful witnesses of the new kingdom of heaven, so that others may see that we triumph only through Jesus.
 For it is in His Name we pray, Amen.

-And now I will ask Nam to bring our next reading from second Samuel chapter 10.
+And now Mook will bring our next reading from second Samuel chapter 11.